QuinnAho/Glint3D/QA_ASSESSMENT.md

 CI Integration (proposed)
 - Add a validate job to .github/workflows/ci.yml that runs schema checks and headless renders against examples with golden comparisons; upload diffs.
+- Added a workflow_dispatch job (regen-goldens-linux) to render directional/spot tests and upload candidate goldens as artifacts for easy review and commit.

 ---